hannobraun/playground/2025-08-02_language-design/README.md

   fun => add_two
 ```

-This is the first example where we do something new, but don't require a new feature to do it!
-We just combine things we already had; blocks, functions, and assignments; and we get a function with named parameters.
+This is the first example where we do something new, but don't require a new feature to do it.
+We just combine things that we already have; blocks, functions, and assignments; and we get a function with named parameters.

 Strictly speaking, the parameter is still implicit.
 Only instead of the `+` consuming more than the function itself provides, we have an assignment that consumes something that the caller needs to supply.

 And by putting such an assignment first in a block, we can make the requirements of that block very explicit.

-This demonstrates a very important design principle: A minimal set of orthogonal features, that can be combined in interesting ways to build up more interesting constructs.
+This demonstrates a very important design principle: A minimal set of orthogonal features, that can be combined in interesting ways to build up more interesting things.

 ### Higher-Order Functions